Parseval frames of exponentially localized magnetic Wannier functions: Introduction

 When periodicity is lost, there is no underlying vector bundle structure for the occupied states, and so the quest for a suitable set of spanning vectors becomes more complicated.
 However, the question is still well-defined in the original position-space representation, and one can ask whether a spanning set of localized (generalized) Wannier functions exists.

-In the second part of this paper we specialize, for the sake of a more explicit presentation, to Hofstadter-like Hamiltonians, which are discrete analogues of magnetic Schr\"{o}dinger operators on the 2-dimensional lattice $\Z^2$ with uniform magnetic field in the orthogonal direction.
-Up to an explicit unitary ``scaling'' transformation depending on the magnetic field (which corresponds roughly speaking to considering a supercell for the lattice), these Hamiltonians become $\Z^2$-periodic when the magnetic flux per unit cell satisfies a certain commensurability condition (see Section \ref{sec:Hofstadter} for more details).
+To describe this non-periodic setting we specialize, for the sake of a more explicit presentation, to Hofstadter-like Hamiltonians.
+Up to an explicit unitary ``scaling'' transformation depending on the magnetic field (which corresponds roughly speaking to considering a supercell for the lattice), these Hamiltonians become periodic under the above-mentioned commensurability condition on the magnetic flux per unit cell, see Proposition~\ref{prop1}.
 Very concretely, in our case this condition requires that the strength of the magnetic field be a rational multiple of $2\pi$.
-For a value $b_0$ for which the latter condition is satisfied, we can apply our result from the first part, which yields a Parseval frame of localized Wannier functions for every gapped spectral island.
+For a value $b_0$ for which the latter condition is satisfied, we can apply the result from the first part, which yields a Parseval frame of localized Wannier functions for every gapped spectral island.

-Perturbing around $b_0$, say for $b=b_0+\epsilon$ with $\epsilon \ll 1$, the spectral island remains gapped but periodicity is lost when $\epsilon/(2\pi)$ is irrational.
-Nevertheless, if $\epsilon$ is small enough, we will show how one can \emph{extend} the construction of a Parseval frame of localized generalized Wannier functions for the spectral island at magnetic field $b_0$ to one at magnetic field~$b$.
+Perturbing around $b_0 \in 2 \pi \mathbb{Q}$, say for $b=b_0+\epsilon$ with $\epsilon \ll 1$, the spectral island remains gapped but periodicity is lost when $\epsilon/(2\pi)$ is irrational \cite{Nenciu02}.
+Nevertheless, if $\epsilon$ is small enough, we will show how one can \emph{extend} the construction of a Parseval frame of localized generalized Wannier functions for the spectral island at magnetic field $b_0$ to one at magnetic field~$b$, see Theorem~\ref{thm:Main2} and its Corollary~\ref{CorGWB}.
 The result essentially depends on Combes--Thomas exponential estimates for the resolvent of the Hamiltonian.
-In principle, all the results for the type of discrete magnetic Hamiltonians discussed above could be extended to a continuous setting, see Remark~\ref{ExtensionToContinuous}.
+Once again, all the results for the type of discrete magnetic Hamiltonians discussed above can be extended to continuous models and magnetic Schr\"{o}dinger operators, see Remark~\ref{ExtensionToContinuous}.